The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

-Similar to the local models associated to Shimura varieties and Rapoport-Zink spaces, strata local models are defined by purely linear algebraic data, enabling simpler analysis than Bruhat-Tits strata.
-By embedding strata local models into partial affine flag varieties and relating them to Schubert varieties, we obtain the reducedness of strata local models and, consequently, of the corresponding Bruhat-Tits strata.
+Similar to the local models associated to Shimura varieties and Rapoport--Zink spaces, strata local models are defined by purely linear algebraic data, enabling simpler analysis than that of Bruhat--Tits strata.
+By embedding strata local models into partial affine flag varieties and relating them to Schubert varieties, we obtain the reducedness of strata local models and, consequently, of the corresponding Bruhat--Tits strata.
+By explicit computations, we establish numerous geometric properties of the Bruhat--Tits strata, including normality, Cohen--Macaulayness, and precise dimension formulas.
+A complete list of these properties is presented in Theorem \ref{thm:LM-results}.
 It remains an interesting question to characterize strata local models and deduce more geometric properties using group-theoretical methods.

-By explicit computations, we establish numerous geometric properties of the Bruhat-Tits strata, including normality, Cohen-Macaulayness, and precise dimension formulas.
-A complete list of these properties is presented in Theorem \ref{thm:LM-results}.
+\begin{remark} The strata local model diagram is not compatible with the local model diagrams for Shimura varieties and Rapoport--Zink spaces.
+Hence it cannot be derived directly from standard local model theory.
+See Remark \ref{rmk:not compatible with other lm diagram} for a discussion. \end{remark}

-Prior to our work, the reducedness of Bruhat-Tits strata was established only in specific cases with smooth structure: see Vollaard-Wedhron \cite[Thm.
-3.10]{Vollaard-Wedhorn} and Li-Zhu \cite[Cor.
-3.2.3]{Li-Zhu} for unramified hyperspecial level and He-Li-Shi-Yang \cite[\S 3]{HLSY} for Kr\"amer models.
-It turns out that local model diagrams can be constructed whenever a version of the crucial lemma holds, for example, in unramified cases \cite{Vollaard,Vollaard-Wedhorn,Cho18}, ramified cases \cite{RTW,Wu16}, higher signatures \cite{FHI24,Stefania24}, and Kr\"amer models \cite{HLSY} and various splitting models \cite{HLS,Zachos-Zhao1,Zachos-Zhao2}.
-Our technique for proving reducedness is likely to generalize to all these cases.
+The reducedness of the Bruhat--Tits strata is useful for arithmetic intersection, see Remark \ref{rmk:comp-to-group-way}.
+Prior to our work, the reducedness of Bruhat--Tits strata was established only in specific cases with smooth structure: see Vollaard--Wedhorn \cite[Thm.
+3.10]{Vollaard-Wedhorn} and Li--Zhu \cite[Cor.
+3.2.3]{Li-Zhu} for unramified hyperspecial level and He--Li--Shi--Yang \cite[\S 3]{HLSY} for Kr\"amer models.
+It is expected that local model diagrams can be constructed in a more general setting.

-Finally, we establish an explicit isomorphism between Bruhat-Tits strata and Deligne-Lusztig varieties, extending similar results from \cite{Vollaard-Wedhorn,RTW,Wu16}.
-This geometric connection not only illuminates the structure of Bruhat-Tits strata but has also proven important in arithmetic intersection theory, see, for example, \cite{LZ,RTZ,He-Li-Zhu}.